runletapp/website/README.md

 $ yarn build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command generates static content into the `build` directory.

 ## Deployment